presleyp/Speriment/doc/analysis.md

   the first selected option
 - SelectedText: the text of the first selected option
 - Correct: the correctness information for the first selected option
+- any option tag columns: the tag value corresponding to the first selected option

 The `speriment-output` command also takes a `-j` or `--json` option, which returns a JSON file rather than a Python one (this can be combined with the `-f` option), and finally an `-e` or `--exclude`